 - I Am the Band: Chuck Schuldiner.
 Most notable on Scream Bloody Gore, where he played bass and the only thing not done by him for the album was Chris Reifert's drumming.
 Chuck also played bass on Leprosy.

 - Instrumentals: Two of them: "Cosmic Sea" off Human, and "Voice of the Soul" off The Sound of Perseverance.

-- Also averted, as Schuldiner started Control Denied to be more progressive (and change vocalists) without "betraying" fans of Death's Harsh Vocals.
+- New Sound Album: Human (which began their venture into Technical Death Metal) and Symbolic (which marked a venture into a more progressive direction).
+Also averted, as Schuldiner started Control Denied to be more progressive (and change vocalists) without "betraying" fans of Death's Harsh Vocals.

 - Split Personality: "Defensive Personalities"

 - Kam Lee joined the band Massacre after leaving, and in fact is best-known as the frontman and voice of that group.
 Today, Lee performs vocals for countless underground death metal bands, but prefers to stay deep under the radar to the point that very few people are aware he's still active.

 - Chris Reifert formed Autopsy, following the release of Death's debut, Scream Bloody Gore.

 - Surprisingly Gentle Song: "Voice of the Soul"

 - Take That!: Chuck wasn't afraid to pull a few punches during his career.